“We must be willing to let go of the life we planned so as to have the life that is waiting for us.” ~ Joseph Campbell

 Dearest Daughter,

 The great American writer, educator, and mythologist Joseph Campbell once wrote that myths are not lies; they are the truest stories we have, told in symbols, because some truths are too big for ordinary words.
 I’ve been thinking about that a lot lately, because what I want to tell you is one of those truths.
 I love you.
-I have never stopped, and I never will.
+I have never stopped loving you, and I never will.

+Campbell said, “The cave you fear to enter holds the treasure you seek.”
+For me, this letter is that cave.
+The silence between us has been long, and writing into it is frightening, but the treasure on the other side is you, and so I feel I must write.
 I think about you every day.
-I think about the little girl who liked to read bedtime stories together aloud / bake cookies together / loved writing, crafts, and art.
+I think about our happy times, and the girl who liked to read bedtime stories together, aloud / bake cookies together / loved writing, crafts, and art together.
 That bond between us was and is real.
 In Campbell’s language, it is one of the eternal things that is not bound to time, not erasable by distance or years.
 I carry it with me and I always will.

-I know that you remember what you saw when you were eleven.
-I know you were standing only a few feet away from what happened.
-No child should ever witness what you witnessed, and I am so deeply sorry that you did.
+I want to share something honest, too, because you always deserve honesty from me.
+I know that you remember what you witnessed that day, when you were eleven.
+You stood just feet away.
+No child should ever witness what you did, and I am so deeply sorry I couldn’t protect and shield you from that.
 Witnessing it victimized you, too.
-Your suffering mattered and still does, too.
+Your suffering from it mattered then, and it still does.

-With all my love,
+With all my love and care,

 Mom